 Also read – The India-Nepal Border Crossing by Land Via Gorakhpur

-7. Museums in Pokhara
+7. Visit the Museums

 Gurkha Museum, Pokhara Regional Museum, International Mountain Museum, and Annapurna Butterfly Museum, are quite a few of the museums around the old town.